About The Historic Charles Street A.M.E. Church

 Reverend Dr. Gregory G. Goover, Sr. was appointed Pastor of The Historic Charles Street A.M.E.
 Church in Roxbury, Massachusetts in June 1994.
 Since arriving, Reverend Groover has significantly restructured and decentralized the management apparatus of the church, and increased participation, diversity, and accountability to the church’s membership.
 In addition, he established new ministries, fellowship clusters, and professional related alliances aimed at building the congregation life and maximizing avenues in which members could share and cultivate their congregational life and maximizing avenues in which members could share and cultivate their skills, talents, and gifts.
 Under his pastoral ministry, twenty-eight individuals have entered the ministry.
 At the present, he is leading the congregation in the $5 million redevelopment of the former Sky Cap Building in Grover Hall as the facility for the new Charles Street A.M.E.
 Roxbury Renaissance Center.
 The center will offer a myriad of educational and arts programs for all ages.

 Under Reverend Groover’s Leadership, Charles Street has increased its involvement in the Greater Boston community.
 The church has been instrumental in bringing together public school officials, teachers, community leaders, parents and clergy in the planning and the development of the Black Ministerial Alliance (BMA) Victory Generation After-School Program ($1.5 million initiative).
 In addition, the Charles Street congregation led in the sponsoring of numerous church-based community education summits on the MCAS Exams, School Promotion and Attendance Policies, and other issues.
 Charles Street became the city’s model congregation in implementing the Ten Action Steps toward Becoming an Education-Conscious Congregation, which was unanimously adopted by the BMA.
-Reverend Groover was appointed a member of the Boston School Committee in 2007 and currently serves as the Chairperson.
+Reverend Groover was appointed a member of the Boston School Committee in 2007.
+He served faithfully as the Chairperson for several years before stepping down from his post in 2015.

 Meet Our Pastor